 - Scintillation––patterns of dark and light that are evident when the diamond is moved or tilted

 Now, about those diamond shapes.
 There are ten diamond shape options that are popular in today’s market.
 Those shapes are:

-When considering the shape of a diamond, the most common one is a round cut diamond.
+When considering the shape of a diamond, the most common ones are round diamonds.
 Other shapes are often referred to as “fancy.”
 A diamond with a round shape tends to have more brilliance, which along with popularity and higher costs to manufacture, increases its value.
-“Fancy” shapes, on the other hand, are often valued at lower price points because the demand simply isn’t as high.
+A “fancy shape,” on the other hand, is often valued at lower price points because the demand simply isn’t as high.
 Economics 101 decrees that when demand goes up, scarcity also rises, which means so does value.
 Though stunning, an emerald, pear, or even oval shaped diamond do not rank as high as a round diamond ring.

 Again, although some people commonly think of the shape and cut as the same thing, they are not.
 While shape does play a role in valuation, the cut quality is infinitely more important when determining how much your 1-carat diamond ring is worth.